powergt/non-blocking-rtttl-arduino/README.md

 It has been tested on [Shrimp](http://start.shrimping.it/project/shrimp/), and Arduino Uno.
 Wire it like the Piezo part of our [Alarm Clock build](http://start.shrimping.it/project/alarmclock/build.html#step12) (Shrimp) or [this 'Tone' example](https://www.arduino.cc/en/Tutorial/ToneMelody) (Arduino).
 [Example sketches](https://github.com/cefn/non-blocking-rtttl-arduino/tree/master/rtttl/examples) showing RTTTL playback are provided.

 If you have followed our [@ShrimpingIt configuration steps](http://start.shrimping.it/project/shrimp/program.html) then the RTTTL library is already installed.
-Follow [these instructions](https://www.arduino.cc/en/Guide/Libraries) to use the library on its own.
+Otherwise, follow [these instructions](https://www.arduino.cc/en/Guide/Libraries) to use the library on its own.

 Although based on [ponty's arduino-rttl-player](https://github.com/ponty/arduino-rtttl-player) changing it to non-blocking playback leaves very little left (@ponty's was a blocking library).
 Thanks to @ponty for all the RTTTL decoding logic, and the stimulus to create this library.